Yajie-Hao/DMET-VQE-MGO/README.md

 This repository provides an efficient and scalable framework for **Molecule Geometry Optimization (MGO)** using a hybrid **DMET + VQE** scheme.
 Our method integrates classical electronic-structure embedding (DMET) with quantum-variational solvers (VQE), enabling geometry optimization for molecular systems beyond the reach of purely classical approaches.
+Geometry files with the suffix _ref correspond to classical reference structures, whereas files with the suffix _our_work correspond to geometries optimized by the DMET–VQE method.
 ---

 ## Example